 CBT is structured, goal-oriented and practical.
 Its strategies and skills, when practiced during and between sessions, can yield satisfying results.

 Academy of Cognitive Therapy

-EFT is a short-term (8-20 sessions), structured approach to couples' and family therapy developed by psychologists Dr. Sue Johnson and Dr. Les Greenberg in the 1980's.
+Emotionally Focused Therapy is a short-term (8-20 sessions), structured approach to couple and family therapy developed by psychologist Dr. Sue Johnson in the 1980's.